 What this meant was that Twitter was requiring users to log in, change their password, and then reauthorize all of the apps connected to their Twitter account.
 This type of lock out seemed to happen at random times.
 It seems that in an attempt to protect user security, Twitter has ramped up its “suspicious behavior” filters.

-If you are locked out, it is a result of multiple factors, not just one.
 The lockout is caused by Twitter’s automated policy engine which is taking into account several factors at once, including:

 - The login behavior of your account, including the devices you’re using to log into Twitter, the locations or IP addresses from which you are logging in and whether you’re using a VPN.
 Your login behavior is considered more risky by Twitter if you are logging in from multiple devices, multiple IP addresses or if you’re using a VPN.